MitchBrown532/Portfolio/README.md

 # Portfolio

 A website to use as my portfolio/resume.

+This website will use React to create the front end.
+It will use python to create the back end.